In this document

 - The primary low-level client API for receiving data from an audio input device such as microphone.
 The data is usually in pulse-code modulation (PCM) format.
 The API is defined at android.media.AudioRecord.

-- The module within AudioFlinger responsible for sample-rate conversion.
-See Wikipedia article Resampling (audio) for the generic definition.
+- The module within AudioFlinger responsible for sample rate conversion.

 - The primary low-level client API for sending data to an audio output device such as a speaker.
 The data is usually in PCM format.
 The API is defined at android.media.AudioTrack.